Sengzhao: Later references

 While adding nothing substantively new, this version highlights Sengzhao's importance as a liaison between the Indian Kumarajiva and the Chinese language.
 All indications point to the foreign master's reliance on Sengzhao's ability to “translate” the Indian terminology into stylistically acceptable Chinese.
-The gong’an (meditation puzzle) collection known as the Biyen lu (Blue Cliff Record) contains a tale concerning Sengzhao's death which by all accounts is apocryphal.
-Despite its spurious legend regarding Zhao's demise, within the gongan commentary supplied by the Chan (“meditation”; Japanese Zen) master Yunmen, we find another reference to his life that provides some insight into his correspondence with Liu Yimin.
-According to the Biyen lu, Sengzhao not only took Kumrajva as his teacher, but “he also called upon the bodhisattva Buddhabhadra at the Temple of the Tile Coffin, who had come from India to transmit the mind-seal of the twenty-seventh Patriarch.
-Sengzhao then entered deeply into the inner sanctum.”
+The gong’an (meditation puzzle) collection known as the Blue Cliff Record contains a tale concerning Sengzhao's death which by all accounts is apocryphal.
+Despite its spurious legend regarding Zhao's demise, within the gong'an commentary supplied by the Chan master Yunmen, we find another reference to his life that provides some insight into his correspondence with Liu Yimin.
+According to the Blue Cliff Record, Sengzhao not only took Kumrajva as his teacher, but "he also called upon the bodhisattva Buddhabhadra at the Temple of the Tile Coffin, who had come from India to transmit the mind-seal of the twenty-seventh Patriarch.
+Sengzhao then entered deeply into the inner sanctum."
 (Cleary, Thomas, and J.C.
 Cleary, trans.
 The Blue Cliff Records.
-Boulder, CO: Shambala, 1978.)"
+Boulder, CO: Shambala, 1978.)